jsebold666/razorenhanced.github.io/doc/tutorials/Using-VS-Code-as-RazorEnhanced-Editor.md

   ![image-20241004100422809](example-code.png)

+## Make VSC the Default Editor for RazorEnhanced

+- Define an environment variable named **EDITOR** that is the full path to the vscode executable.

 ## Install RazorEnhanced extension

 Note: While writing this I noticed the extension is disable the color highlighting.
 That will be fixed but doesn't affect these steps.